-THIS INTERLOCAL AGREEMENT ("Agreement") is entered into this 2 day of December 422017, by and between the Palm Harbor Special Fire Control & Rescue District, an independent special fire district ("Contractor"), and the Pinellas County Board of County Commissioners ("County") (individually, "Party", collectively, "Parties").
+THIS INTERLOCAL AGREEMENT ("Agreement") is entered into this day of December 2017, by and between the City of Seminole, a Florida municipal corporation ("Contractor"), and the Pinellas County Board of County Commissioners ("County") (individually, "Party", collectively, "Parties").

 RECITALS

 WHEREAS, in order to protect the residents of Pinellas County from exposure to the dangers of various hazardous substances it is essential to continue to develop the capability, expertise and resources to handle situations where such exposures could occur, and the Cities of Largo, Pinellas Park, St. Petersburg, and Seminole, Palm Harbor Special Fire Control and Rescue District (the "Provider Agencies") and County desire to work in conjunction to create the capability to respond throughout Pinellas County to any situation where there is a release of hazardous materials or the risk of such a release, and have, for a number of years, worked together in the operation of the Pinellas County Hazardous Materials Response Team ("PCHMRT").